abi-chmend/librocast/reports/week5_status_report.md

   1. Goals from the last week

   - Add user sign up and login using Google Firebase

-  2.
+  2. To build on top of last week's implementation, the frontend team developed and reorganized react components structure.
+The backend team implemented user authentication such as signup and login and book search feature so we can connect the frontend and backend easily in the future.

   3. Goals:

+  - Add user search feature in addition to book search

 - Contributions of individual team members